-The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of exploration and evaluation assets.
+The Group manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of exploration and evaluation assets.
 In the management of capital, the Company includes components of equity.
-The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
+The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management of sustain future development of the business.
 The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent on external financing to fund activities.
-In order to carry out any future exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional funds as needed.
+In order to carry outany future exploration and pay for administrative costs, the Company will spend its existing working capital and raiseadditional funds as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 The Company is not subject to any externally imposed capital requirements.

-There were no changes to the Company's capital management approach during the nine months ended September 30, 2022 and 2021.
+There were no changes to the Company's capital management approach during the period ended March 31, 2022.